Kimono Draggin': Split and reformation

 The band officially split up in March 2011, ending with a greatest hits performance at BAR, New Haven.
 One year following their split, Chris Arnott of Daily Nutmeg named Kimono Draggin' as one of the 20 bands that shaped the sound of New Haven music.
 Chris Swirski and Joe Nolan continued to play music together in other projects (Space Orphans and Joe Division).
-After 9 years of radio silence from Kimono Draggin', the band decided to reform and write material in August 2020, after a successful impromptu jam.
-They are currently working on a new album.
+Then, after 9 years of radio silence from Kimono Draggin', the band decided to reform in August 2020, after an impromptu jam.
+Since then, they've shared the stage with the likes of The Queers, Peelander-Z, Sponge (band) and Change Today (ex-TSOL).
+In 2026, they released their 5th full-length album, "I Can't Believe It's Not Music".
+The band are currently working on a 6th studio album, titled "Apizza Sh*t and Other Inedible Arrangements".